JacobMcKim/PhotoFriendzyAndroid/README.md

 PhotoFriendzyAndroid
 ====================
-The IOS source Code of photo friendzy.
+The Android source Code of photo friendzy.